codeOfRobin/BlogPosts/Life is Buttered Noodles during the Pandemic.textbundle/text.md

 CW: Feels.

-Some background: the genesis of this post came from [this conversation][2] I had with one of the coolest people I know on the internet.
+Some background: the genesis of this post came from [this conversation][2] I had with one of the coolest people I follow on the internet.

 Confession: this isn’t a recent phenomenon for me.
 Since basically May 2020, life has pretty much been buttered noodles in a lot of places, especially the media I consume.